Theo-Marshall/SHIFTR-Hardware/README.md

 Based on this ratio and the selected ratio from Zwift (e.g. 1.23 ~ "Gear 5") the ratio that will later be applied to the trainer's force will be calculated.
 Example:

-$GearRatio_{relative} = 1.23 / 2.4286 = 0.51$ (rounded)
+$R_{relative} = 1.23 / 2.4286 = 0.51$ (rounded)

-To set the correct resistance of the trainer the gravitational and the rolling force are calculated using formulas.
+To set the correct resistance of the trainer the gravitational, the rolling and the drag force are calculated using formulas.

 The combined weight of you (the cyclist) and your bike is $W$ ($kg$).
 The gravitational force constant $g$ is 9.8067 ($m/s^2$).
 There is a dimensionless parameter, called the "Coefficient of Rolling Resistance", or $C_{rr}$, that captures the bumpiness of the road and the quality of your tires.
 There are some defaults specified in the FE-C docs:

 | Terrain | Coefficient of Rolling Resistance |
   |-|-|